siteorigin/docs/page-builder/placeholder-widgets.md

 add_filter('siteorigin_panels_missing_widget_form', 'mytheme_filter_missing_widget_form');
 ```

-You can get create here as to what you do with the widget form.
+You can get creative here as to what you do with the widget form.
 You could go as far as creating the entire form.

 #### Missing Widget Content